Make The World A Better Place One Organization At A Time

 Back to my story.

-Never underestimate the value and capabilities of a team of people who are genuinely committed to changing the status quo for the right reasons.
+Always remember the value and capabilities of a team of people who are genuinely committed to changing the status quo for the right reasons.

 We all need to move out of our comfort zones into the innovation zone from time to time to improve lives around us for the better.

-No shame and no blame here.
+There is no shame and no blame here.
 We have all fallen into that "status quo trap" for various reasons.

 Blessings,